Jbleezy/BO1-Reimagined/README.md

 * Last perk is buyable while it is spawning
 * Objects can now be seen from farther away

+#### Zipline
+* Cost decreased from 1500 to 750
+* Cooldown time decreased from 40 seconds to 5 seconds
+* Hintstrings now display when the zipline is active and cooling down
+* The zipline trigger near the hut can now be activated when the zipline is on either side

 ### Der Riese
 * Players will no longer get stuck on curbs
 * Zombies now go to the barrier on the right outside of the warehouse more frequently
 * Fixed Mystery Box use trigger in the laboratory
 * Easter egg song now plays the whole song
 * Removed intro text

+#### Teleporters
+* Teleporters now kill zombies on any round
+* Guranteed teleporter powerup when first linking teleporter
+* Powerup spawned from teleporters stays on the map until picked up or after teleporting again
+* Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously always 4)
+* Max ammo now has the same chance of spawning from the teleporter as all other drops
+* Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown
+* Mainframe no longer displays a hintstring for needing power or needing to activate a link

 #### Sidequest
 * Reward: spawns a random powerup at the teleporter powerup spawn location